ramonck/PowerAutomate/emaillist/README.md

-# Power Automate - Send Newsletter
+# Power Automate - Email List - Bulk Email

 Code to cleanup the Select Json into a clean email format for sending email.